Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

 with $\omega_{\mu}^{\;\;mn}$ the spin connection and $\sigma_{mn}=\frac{1}{4}[\gamma_{m},\gamma_{n}]$.
-The lagrangian ${\cal L}$ is invariant under the local supersymmetry transformations
+The Lagrangian ${\cal L}$ is invariant under the local supersymmetry transformations

-In the quantum theory, besides the graviton and the gravitino we have to include a coordinate spin-$1$ ghost and its corresponding partner, a spin-$\frac{1}{2}$ ghost field \cite{Freedman-Das}.
+In the quantum theory, besides the graviton and the gravitino, we have to include a coordinate spin-$1$ ghost and its corresponding partner, a spin-$\frac{1}{2}$ ghost field \cite{Freedman-Das}.

-It can be shown that on-shell amplitudes in $N=1$ SUGRA are finite up to two-loops order \cite{N=1-finite}, since the possible counterterms in the action are zero on-shell.
-However at three-loop level there is a counterterm which does not vanish even on-shell \cite{N=1-3-l} (see also the second reference in \cite{N=1-finite}).
-Unless the coefficient multiplying this counterterm is zero, $N=1$ SUGRA would be three-loop divergent.
-This is still an open question.
-The computation to settle it is a formidable task that nobody has undertaken.
-However, since there exists a possible counterterm, one would tend to be rather pesimist about its outcome.
+It can be shown that on-shell amplitudes in $N=1$ SUGRA are finite up to two-loops~\cite{N=1-finite}, since the possible counterterms in the action are zero on-shell.
+At three-loops, however, there is a counterterm which does not vanish even on-shell \cite{N=1-3-l} (see also the second reference in \cite{N=1-finite}).
+Unless the coefficient multiplying it is zero, $N=1$ SUGRA would be three-loop divergent.
+Whether this happens or not, is still an open question.
+The computation to settle the question is a formidable task that nobody has undertaken yet.
+This notwithstanding, since there exists a possible counterterm, one would tend to be rather pessimistic about its outcome.

-Since $N=1$ SUGRA is expected to diverge at three-loops, one has to examine the case for a finite theory in $N$-extended supergravity theories.
+Given that $N=1$ SUGRA is expected to diverge at three-loops, one has to examine the case for a finite theory in $N$-extended supergravity theories.
 For some time $N=8$ SUGRA in four dimensions was a candidate for a theory of ``everything''.
 This theory can be formulated as $N=1$ SUGRA in eleven dimensions \cite{N=1-d=11} which, after dimensional reduction, becomes $N=8$ SUGRA in four dimensions \cite{Cremmer-Julia}.
-In the eleven-dimensional theory we have an {\it elf-bein} $e_{\mu}^{\;\;m}$ together with the gravitino $\psi_{\mu}$ and an antisymmetric tensor of rank $3$, $A_{\mu\nu\sigma}$ (it is easy to see that the number of bosonic and fermionic degrees of freedom is the same).
-The mechanism of dimensional reduction consists of making the fields depend only on the four-dimensional coordinates $x^{1},\ldots,x^{4}$ and not on the eleven-dimensional ones $x^{1},\ldots,x^{11}$.
-At the end we have the following spectrum in $d=4$
+In the eleven-dimensional theory we have an elfbein, $e_{\mu}^{\;\;m}$, together with a gravitino, $\psi_{\mu}$, and an antisymmetric tensor of rank three, $A_{\mu\nu\sigma}$ (it is easy to check that the number of propagating bosonic and fermionic degrees of freedom is the same).
+The mechanism of dimensional reduction consists in making the fields depend only on the four-dimensional coordinates $x^{0},\ldots,x^{3}$ and not on the remaining ones ones $x^{4},\ldots,x^{10}$.
+At the end of the procedure, we find the spectrum in~$d=4$ shown in table~\ref{SUGRA_spec}.